• Skip to main content

 Yes, Nigerian okro soup is very healthy and nutritious.
 It is high in proteins and healthy fats and low in carbs.
 It is also good for a low carb diet and aids in weight loss.

-What is okro made of?
+What is okro soup made of?

-Okro soup (also known as okra soup) is a thick Nigerian soup made with okra, meat or fish, palm oil, smoked catfish and Nigerian traditional spices.
+Okro soup (also known as okra soup) is a thick Nigerian soup made with okra, meat or fish, palm oil, smoked catfish, and traditional Nigerian spices.

 Enjoy these other low carb African soups and stews!